Rent control in Massachusetts: Rent control boards

-Lynn, Somerville, Brookline, and Cambridge adopted rent control when given the chance.
-Local boards in these communities approved or disapproved of increases in the rent to each unit under their jurisdiction.
-Rent control boards had executive, legislative, and judicial powers.
+Local boards in communities with rent control approved or disapproved of increases in the rent to each unit under their jurisdiction.
+Rent control boards were "akin to a quasi court" and had executive, legislative, and judicial powers.
 They passed new laws, enforced new laws, and judged whether or not their laws had been violated.
+The boards were empowered to set maximum rents, promulgate regulations, hold hearings, adjudicate petitions, and employ staff.
+Housing providers bore the burden of proof during the evidentiary hearings.